Need help? Join the x402 Discord for the latest

 2. Create a Wallet Client

-Create a wallet client using CDP’s Server Wallet (recommended) or a standalone wallet library (viem for EVM on Node.js, or Go’s crypto libraries).CDP Server Wallet (Recommended)
+Create a wallet client using a CDP Non-custodial Wallet (recommended) or a standalone wallet library (viem for EVM on Node.js, or Go’s crypto libraries).CDP Non-custodial Wallet (Recommended)

 First, create an account at cdp.coinbase.com and get the following API keys from the portal to store as environment variables:Node.js